fravila08/To-Do-Applicaiton/README.md

   #Opens vim and creates your .env file in current directory
   vim .env

-  #Press 'i' on the keyboard and type in the following
+  #Press 'i' on your keyboard and type in the following
   django = <SECRET_KEY>

-  #Now exit --INSERT-- mode by pressing the 'ESC' key on yyour keyboard
+  #Now exit --INSERT-- mode by pressing the 'ESC' key on your keyboard
   #then exit and save the file by entering the following
   :wq
 ```